COLA-Laboratory/cola_www_src/content/_index.md

 {{< tabs "uniqueid" >}}

+{{< tab "Mar" >}}

+* It is my great honor to join the Organization Committee of EMO 2023 as a Program Chair.
+We are looking forward to seeing you to join the biggest party in our EMO community in Leiden, the Netherlands! <i class='fa fa-calendar' style='font-size:19px'></i> Mar 12

+* It is my great honor to participate the GREAT Talent campaign organized by the Cabinet Office.
+The story telling video is currently available online from [here](https://greattalent.campaign.gov.uk/work-in-the-uk/). <i class='fa fa-calendar' style='font-size:19px'></i> Mar 1

+{{< /tab >}}

 {{< tab "Feb" >}}

 * Our tutorial proposal on decomposition evolutionary multi-objective optimization has been accepted in [PPSN 2022](https://ppsn2022.cs.tu-dortmund.de/)!
 Congratulations and see you guys all in Dortmund!  <i class='fa fa-calendar' style='font-size:19px'></i> Feb 14